WentseChen/Verlog_blogpost/index.md

   </a>
 </div>

-Verlog is a well-tuned multi-turn RL framework built for long-horizon LLM agentic tasks.
-It extends [VeRL](https://github.com/volcengine/verl) and [BALROG](https://github.com/balrog-ai/BALROG), and follows the core design principles of [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail), while introducing tailored modifications for efficient multi-turn training.
+Verlog is a multi-turn reinforcement learning framework built for **long-horizon LLM-agentic tasks with highly variable episode lengths**.
+Extending [VeRL](https://github.com/volcengine/verl) and [BALROG](https://github.com/balrog-ai/BALROG) while following the proven design principles of [pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail), it introduces specialized optimizations for stable and efficient training when episodes span from short interactions to hundreds of turns.
+Whereas prior frameworks like [VeRL](https://github.com/volcengine/verl) and [RAGEN](https://ragen-ai.github.io) effectively handle tasks with ~10 turns, and [verl-agent](https://github.com/langfengQ/verl-agent) scales up to ~50 turns, Verlog is designed to operate in environments reaching **up to 400 turns**, making it uniquely suited for complex, long-duration decision-making.
+This capability has been validated across challenging domains such as BabyAI, BabaIsAI, and Crafter, where it consistently achieves strong performance out of the box.
+In Crafter, for instance, episode lengths range from 70 to 400 steps with an average of about 190.

 ## Key features: